-What's a bride-to-be — or any woman — to do when she's bound for a place with high temperatures and choking humidity?
+What's a woman to do when she's bound for a place with high temperatures and choking humidity?
 How can she prepare and protect her hair from sun and moisture so that her color looks real and the texture is glossy throughout the trip?

-Colorist Stephen Sanna and co-owner Michel Obadia of New York City's Pierre Michel Beauty Salon offer their professional advice to protect your hair from heat and humidity in the tropics.
+Colorist Stephen Sanna and co-owner Michel Obadia of New York City's Pierre Michel Beauty Salon offer their professional advice.

 Time Required: Start 6 Months Before Your Trip

 - Go to a professional.
 For an occasion as important as a destination wedding, honeymoon, or major vacation, make an appointment with a hair professional.
 If you regularly manage color and styling on your own, a professional can correct mistakes, bring you up to speed on a current, flattering style for your face, and suggest the right treatment products.